EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 	* See [How to Contribute to the EmuDeck Wiki](../../how-to-contribute.md#how-to-contribute-to-the-emudeck-wiki) to learn how
 		* The `Community Creations` page can be found in `docs/community-creations/steamos`
 11. Paste the contents of the file into your newly created section, include a brief description and any prerequisites.
-12. Place three \` at the top and the bottom of the pasted profile, refer to `Steam Input Layout 1` as a sample.
+12. Place three \` at the top and the bottom of the pasted profile, refer to [Nintendo 64 Controller](#nintendo-64-controller) as an example
-13. Save the page.
+13. Save the page
-14. You have now successfully shared your profile.
+14. You have now successfully shared your profile

 ***